-In 1617 the Mission of San Francisco was built and in 1680, the people of Sandia were prominent in the Pueblo Revolt of 1680.
-The Spanish came back in 1681, 1688 and 1692, each time attacking the pueblo and burning the village before being forced back to Mexico by warriors from other pueblos.
-Those who escaped each attack on Sandia fled to Hopi and resettled in the village of Payupki.
-After each attack some returned but after the Spanish reoccupation in 1692, they abandoned Sandia for Payupki.
-In November of 1742, about 440 of the Sandias came back.
-They petitioned the Spanish governor to be allowed to resettle their former lands but their requests were ignored until they convinced a Spanish priest to submit the documents for them.
-In 1748 permission to resettle was granted, with the first requirement being construction of a mission.
-However, that effort was thwarted by Spanish settlers conscripting the Sandias to perform other work on their privately-owned farms.
+In 1617 the Mission of San Francisco was built at Alameda and in 1680, the people of Alameda were prominent in the Pueblo Revolt of 1680.
+The Spanish came back in 1681, 1688 and 1692, each time attacking the pueblo at Alameda and burning the village before being forced back to Mexico by warriors from other pueblos.
+Those who escaped each attack on Alameda fled to Hopi where they built the pueblo of Payupki, on a northern finger of Second Mesa.
+After each attack some returned to the old pueblo but after the Spanish reoccupation in 1692, they all abandoned Alameda and fled to Payupki.

 In 1775, Sandia, acting as that buffer, lost 30 people in an attack by the Comanche.
-The Comanche had also attacked Santa Fe in force.
-Those events caused Governor Juan Bautista de Anza to lead Spanish militia into Colorado and engage with the Comanche there.
-The Battle of Cuerno Verde ended with most of the Comanche command structure killed and the power of the Comanche severely reduced.
-However, between the Navajo, Apache and small bands of Comanche, Sandia was constantly raided until a truce was eventually struck near "Poi Pa Huth" or "Friendship Arroyo" in the Placitas area.
+The Comanche also attacked Santa Fe in force that year.
+Those events caused Governor Juan Bautista de Anza to lead Spanish militia (and a cohort of Puebloan warriors) into Colorado and engage with the Comanche there.
+After passing north through San Luis Valley and turning east around Pikes Peak, he found them in the foothills of Greenhorn Mountain.
+The Battle of Cuerno Verde (so-named because of the buffalo head with dyed green horns worn by their chief, Cuerno Verde - that sense of fashion is where the term "greenhorn" comes from) ended with most of the Comanche command structure dead and the power of the Comanche severely reduced.
+However, between the Navajo, Apache and small bands of Comanche and Kiowa, Sandia was constantly being raided until a truce was eventually struck near "Poi Pa Huth" or "Friendship Arroyo" in the Placitas area in 1779.